Open Communication Can Create Lasting Rewards

 Establish Who Pays for What

-If you do decide cohabitation makes sense, you can divide expenses in several ways.
+If you decide to cohabit, you can manage shared expenses in several ways:

 -